alogic/alogic/doc/install.md

 it somewhere else.

 To install a specific version, just provide a git refspec to the previous command.
-For example, to update to the `v3.0.0` release tag:
+For example, to update to the `v4.0.0-M2` tag:

 ```
-./alogic update v3.0.0
+./alogic update v4.0.0-M2
 ```

 The bootstrap script can then be used as the compiler executable.
 To verify